hibiscus tea and menopause

 And one of those risk factors is high blood pressure, which tends to go up during menopause (if we’re not prioritizing healthy diet and lifestyle).

-Luckily, blood pressure regulation is where hibiscus tea absolutely shines!
+Luckily, blood pressure regulation is one area where hibiscus tea absolutely shines!
+For example:

-Other studies also show that hibiscus tea’s ability to regulate blood pressure also works for diabetic patients (1, 2).
+• Other studies show that hibiscus tea’s ability to regulate blood pressure also works for diabetic patients (3, 4).

 tea with lemon wedge